 During breast cancer treatment, many people experience unintentional weight gain, which can be understandably frustrating.
 This weight gain is influenced by various factors.
 Treatments can cause menopausal symptoms, leading to weight fluctuations and changes in body composition.
 Medications like steroids, often used alongside chemotherapy, can contribute to weight gain, fluid retention, shifts in appetite, and changes in fat distribution.
 Hormonal therapies may also play a role in weight changes.
 These factors affect each person differently, and their impact can vary widely.
 Reduced activity levels during treatment can further add to any weight gain experienced.

-Rapid weight loss can have negative effects, such as metabolic changes, a weakened immune system, nutrient deficiencies, and a reduced quality of life.
-Taking a patient and sustainable approach to weight management prioritises both your goals and your long term well-being.
+Rapid weight loss can have negative effects, such as metabolic changes, a weakened immune system, loss of muscle and strength, nutrient deficiencies, and a reduced quality of life.
+Taking a sustainable approach to weight management prioritises both your goals and your long term wellbeing.

 Be physically active as part of your everyday life